-I started my MSc in Advanced Clinical Practice immediately after completing a PG Cert in Learning Disabilities and Autism (LD & A), from which I had a resubmission outstanding.
-Although I was finding the balance of working, studying and family life a constant juggle, I was determined to get through the course.
-Unfortunately, unexpectedly, I had a heart attack two months into my studies, resulting in emergency surgery.
-I missed the deadline to my resubmission and required a 3-month period to recover.
+"Unfortunately, I had a heart attack two months into my studies, resulting in emergency surgery.
+I missed the deadline to a resubmission and required a 3-month period to recover.

 As you can imagine, I spent a lot of time reflecting on life in general and convincing myself that my days of studying were over for now.
 I asked my manager to let the university know about my health circumstances and update them on my situation.
 As a result, I was supported with an extension for my resubmission outstanding from my PG Cert and was able to interrupt my MSc studies whilst I recovered.
-My trust educational lead informed NHSE and funding was paused at this point.
+My trust educational lead informed NHS England and funding was paused at this point.

 The communication between myself and the university was exceptional, and I felt at ease with the well wishes and support that was offered.
-The module lead remained in contact with welfare checks, updates and support.
+The module lead remained in contact with welfare checks, updates and support."